-The cartoon shows my research area.
-The S-curve representing the heat flux as a function of the superheat i.e. the temperature difference between the solid and the liquid captures the various regimes of heat transfer.
-Most of the studies are focused on the fundamentals of bubble formation and the subsequent fluid mechanics and heat transfer in the so-called nucleate regime i.e. when the object is already cold and the cooling by the fluid is to maintain the objects temperature, which we call steady state.
-My interest is to investigate the factors that play a role during the cooling of an object from a room temperature to a cryogenic temperature, namely the transient state.
-The complex transient cooling phenomena with various cryofluids at various thermodynamic states, namely saturated, sub-cooled, mixture and slush requires a systematic study.
-Understanding cooling is vital in several application areas where I am involved: ablation of tissues by fast freezing, cryopreservation, food freezing, food processing, cold transportation, aviation and vitrification.
+An important distinction is the type of cooling processes encountered in the literature, which is illustrated in the cartoon for a liquid-vapor phase transition or boiling.
+Most of the studies are focused on the fundamentals of bubble formation and the subsequent fluid mechanics and heat transfer in the so-called nucleate regime i.e. when the object is already cold and cooling by the fluid is to maintain the objects temperature, which I like to call - steady state.
+Our interest is to investigate the mechanisms that play a role during the cooling of an object say from room temperature to a cryogenic temperature - the transient state.
+Very little physical model based correlations exists for cryogenic fluids under transient quenching conditions.

 We adopt both experimental and numerical approach to systematically understand these cooling processes.